mazidzomader/MUNASABAT/.ai/Memory.md

 - [ ] Co-host / multiple hosts per event — needed for MVP or later?
 - [ ] Contact import — attempted in MVP or deferred?
 - [ ] Can guests see other guests' RSVP status, or only their own?
-- [ ] Which payment gateway/PSP for the sandbox integration — Stripe Test Mode (default assumption) or a regional provider?
+- [ ] Which payment gateway/PSP for the sandbox integration — SSLCommerz Sandbox Mode (default assumption) or a regional provider?
 - [ ] What is the free-tier guest cap that Premium's "Unlimited Guests" removes?
 - [ ] Can hosts set a minimum/suggested gift amount, or is it always guest-entered free-form?
 - [ ] Does the platform take a commission on gifts, or is 100% attributed to the host?